 For classification and certification of explosion-protected equipment, the different standards are based on the same criteria.
-They mainly concern whether an explosive atmosphere will be caused by gas or by dust, what the concentration is of gas or dust, and the duration of this concentration.
+They mainly concern whether an explosive atmosphere will be caused by gas or by dust (or both), what the concentration is of gas and/or dust, and the duration of this concentration.

-In the US, explosion-protected electrical equipment is classified according to the Class/Division system described in the National Electrical Code (NEC), article 500.
-The Canadian equivalent is the Canadian Electrical Code (CEC), section 18.
+In the US, explosion-protected electrical equipment is classified according to the Class/Division system described in NFPA 70, National Electrical Code (NEC), articles 500-503.